 A Phase 1 Study to Assess Safety and Tolerability of REGN5837, an Anti-CD22 x Anti-CD28 Costimulatory Bispecific Monoclonal Antibody, in Combination With Odronextamab, an Anti-CD20 x Anti-CD3 Bispecific Monoclonal Antibody, in Patients With Aggressive B-Cell Non-Hodgkin Lymphomas (ATHENA-1)

-The study is researching an experimental drug called REGN5837 in combination with another experimental drug, odronextamab (called study drugs).
-The aim of the study is to see how safe and tolerable the study drugs are, and to define the recommended dose for phase 2.
-The study is looking at several other research questions, including: * What side effects may happen from taking the study drugs * How much study drug is in the blood at different times * Whether the body makes antibodies against the study drugs (that could make the drugs less effective or could lead to side effects) * To find out how well the study drugs work against relapsed or refractory aggressive B-cell non-Hodgkin lymphomas (B-NHLs)
+This study is researching an experimental drug called REGN5837 in combination with another drug, odronextamab (called study drug\[s\]), in patients with relapsed or refractory aggressive B-cell Non-Hodgkin Lymphomas (B-NHLs).
+The study has 2 parts.
+The aim of the first part (dose escalation) is to find a safe dose of REGN5837 when given in combination with odronextamab.
+The goal of the second part (dose expansion) is to use the REGN5837 drug dose found in the first part to see how well REGN5837 in combination with odronextamab works.
+The study is looking at several other research questions, including: * What side effects may happen from taking the study drugs * How much study drug is in the blood at different times * Whether the body makes antibodies against the study drugs (that could make the drugs less effective or could lead to side effects)

 • Have documented CD20+ aggressive B-NHL, with disease that has progressed after at least 2 lines of systemic therapy containing an anti-CD20 antibody and an alkylating agent, as described in the protocol.